sikai00/tp/docs/UserGuide.md

 * The `INDEX` **must be a positive integer** 1, 2, 3, …​

 Use case:
 1. View more specific details related to the client such as address and birthday which are not shown in the list of clients.
 This will help you foster a stronger relationship with your clients because you can wish them happy birthday!

 Examples:

-* View client at index 1
+* View client with an `INDEX` of 1
   * `viewClient i/1`

 #### 7.1.4 Delete client: `delClient`

 Delete the specified client from _MyInsuRec_.

-Use case:
-1. Suppose your client no longer requires your services and would like you to remove their personal information, you can use this command to remove their details from _MyInsuRec_.

 Format: `delClient i/INDEX`

 * Delete the client at the specified `INDEX`.
 * `INDEX` refers to the index number shown by executing [`listClient`](#312-list-clients-listclient) command.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * If `INDEX` is a non-positive integer or not shown in `listClient`, an error will be shown!

+Use case:
+1. Suppose your client no longer requires your services and would like you to remove their personal information.
+You can use this command to remove their details from _MyInsuRec_.

 Examples:

-* Suppose the second client in `listClient` request to have their information remove, you can remove them by using,
+* Delete the client with an `INDEX` of 2
   * `delClient i/2`
-* Suppose there is a total of 5 clients shown in your `listClient`, the following command will result in an error!
+* Delete the client with an `INDEX` of 6
   * `delClient i/6`

 #### 7.1.5 Edit client: `editClient`